Mart7Mcfl7/K1-Max-Various-Changes/README.md

 The CPU in the printer is an Ingenic X2000 and has some pretty fancy features if you can enable them (XBurst2 core, 64-bit FPU, 128-bit MSA vector instructions).
 This means a lot of performance can be gained in math-heavy tasks like input shaping and motion planning.

 I've aimed to correct this common misconception by activating these features to gain free performance.
-It's a thankless, time-consuming task, but hopefully if people realize the effectiveness of these instruction sets, I can get some help.
+It's a time-consuming task, but hopefully if people realize the effectiveness of these instruction sets, I can get some help.

 Thanks for reading.

+If you use anything here, a credit/mention would be appreciated.
+Please reach out and contribute if you can!

 ---

-If you use this code in your project, a credit/mention would be appreciated.
-Please reach out and contribute if you can!

 **Note:** This is a personal working repository.
 If you're not comfortable with manual Klipper configuration, custom kinematics, and potential hardware troubleshooting, this probably isn't for you.